mackbex/ReadProperty/README.md

-PS. write section and value will be updated soon.
+PS. save section and value will be updated soon.